Pau1fitz/node-gif/README.md

 # node-gif

-> Show gifs in the terminal
+> Display gifs in the terminal

 Works in any terminal that supports colors.